 It would be wise to check the specs of the phone or tablet you are going to buy to be sure that it supports the multiple colors

 For phones that have this support, such as the One Plus 3, you will have some customizing options in your phone’s settings.
 To do this, go to the settings menu, then customization or personalization section, Scroll through and select LED notification.
 A list pops up that allows you to make various changes.
-You could for example choose to have the LED flash when battery is low or the color to pop when you have a waiting notification.
-In addition are many other options that you can choose from such as lock screen LED notification but it is important to remember that these options vary from one device to another.
+You could, for example, choose to have the LED flash when the battery is low or the color to pop when you have a waiting notification.
+Also, are many other options that you can choose from such as lock screen LED notification but it is important to remember that these options vary from one device to another.

 Merits of using Apps to customize your Led Notifications